College Insurance Program (CIP)

 • If your residential or mailing address changes, you must notify both your retirement system and the Social Security Administration in writing as quickly as possible.

 • Medicare Advantage Plans are not Medicare Supplement plans.
 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one” alternative to Original Medicare.
 These "bundled" plans include Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and in the case of your CIP-Sponsored TRAIL plan, Medicare prescription drug (Part D) is also included.

-• Once you have enrolled in the TRAIL MAPD plan, you will only use your red, white, and blue Medicare card for hospice care.
+• Once you have enrolled in the TRAIL MAPD health plan, you will only use your red, white, and blue Medicare card for hospice care.
 All other claims for your healthcare services (including prescription drugs) should be sent to your MAPD plan administrator for processing and benefit determinations.

-• Plan Year deductible and Out-of-Pocket Maximum will start over with your new TRAIL MAPD Plan.
+• Plan Year deductible and Out-of-Pocket Maximums will start over with your new TRAIL MAPD Health Plan.
 The MAPD plans are not permitted to consider the deductible(s) you might have already paid in your other plan.
 Any deductible paid to your current medical plan will not count toward your MAPD plan year deductible.
 The MAPD medical deductible is separate from your dental plan deductible.
 Your annual PPO deductible and dental deductible will start again for the TRAIL MAPD Plan Year.